 The entire Company meets regularly each Thursday night in Town Hall and achieved a very high re cord for percentage of attendance.
 The Company was divided up into platoons in military style and noncommissioned officers such as Sergeants and Corporals were appointed.
 In February, 1942, the Auxiliary Police Company completed their training and were sworn in as Special Police Officers for the Town of Ipswich, this rating being in addition to their status in the Civilian Defense Organization.
 In March of the same year, they commenced active duty in maintaining the “Neck Road Out post” where regularly thereafter, they checked each night on all cars and pedestrians proceeding to or leaving the Indian Hill.
 Great Neck and Little Neck areas.

-JOHN E. GILL, Chairman Ipswich Civilian Defense Committee
+Respectfully submitted, John E. Gill, Chairman Ipswich Civilian Defense Committee